 Intersessions I and II

-The Intersession curriculum is comprised of two, one-week sessions that enable students to pause, reflect and consolidate the many and varied clinical/educational experiences in which they participate during Year III.
+The Intersession I and II courses are each one-week sessions delivered in the fall and spring between required clerkships.
+The courses enable students to pause, reflect and consolidate the many and varied clinical/educational experiences in which they participate during Year III.
 The sessions provide experiences in advanced clinical skills, professional development, evidence-based medicine, patient safety and quality, health policy, ethical decision-making, the business of medicine and the residency application process.